 What does an Indie Game Developer do in their spare time?

 The same things that you do silly!
 While game developers are awesome by the very nature of what we do for a living.
-We are all still just normal people.
+We are all still just regular people.
 In my spare time, I do enjoy playing video games, my preference being to play some local multiplayer game with friends.
 There is something incredible about competitive gameplay when you are in the same room.
 As you probably guessed, my alias on all the platforms is Reapazor.

-I also enjoy cooking, finding it a relaxing change from the normal pace of game development.
+I also enjoy cooking, finding it a relaxing change from the average pace of game development.
 I’m also a pretty big nerd (clearly), but I have those elusive social skills that transform me into a geek.

 Reapazor?
 Matthew Davey?